 However, if you have a larger stove or plan on doing a lot of cooking, you’ll need a larger tank.
 These tanks can be exchanged at most gas stations, but we recommend refilling them at Tractor Supply Co or other retailers as it’s much cheaper to top off a tank than to exchange it.

 When we venture out in our RV, we take two 20lb propane tanks.
 Typically, one tank will last us a week with a lot of cooking.
 That’s why we always have a full backup tank on hand.
+If you’ve ever ran out of propane on a camping trip, then you’ll know how big of a pain it is to run out and get more propane for your fire and cooking.

 Camping stoves come in all shapes and sizes, from small portable models that use a single disposable canister of fuel to large units that require a connection to a propane tank.